DragonflyTelescope/dfcosmic/README.md

 ## Timing Comparisons
 We compare our pytorch implementation running on either a CPU or GPU with two popular cosmic ray removal codes: [lacosmic](https://github.com/larrybradley/lacosmic) and [astroscrappy](https://github.com/larrybradley/lacosmic).

 In order to run this timing comparison, we use the synthetic data described (and created) in the [astroscrappy testing suite](https://github.com/astropy/astroscrappy/blob/main/astroscrappy/tests/fake_data.py).
-The full notebook can be found in `Comparison Demo <./demos/Comparison.ipynb>`_.
+The full notebook can be found in [demos/Comparison.ipynb](./demos/Comparison.ipynb).

 The runtimes for the four options are as follows: